-It may be the historic birthplace of blues, barbecue and rock n’roll—but suddenly, everything old is new again in Memphis, Tennessee.
-Nestled next to the mighty Mississippi River, this mid-Southern city has become a hotbed of culture that seamlessly blends history with what’s hot in the culinary, art and music scenes.
-Here’s how to jam-pack two perfect days with all that the "Blues City" has to offer in 2013.
+It may be the historic birthplace of blues, barbecue, and rock 'n’ roll, but Memphis feels anything but antiquated.
+Nestled next to the mighty Mississippi River, this mid-Southern city is a hotbed of culture that seamlessly blends history with what’s hot in the culinary, art, and music scenes.
+Here’s how to jam-pack two perfect days with all that the "Blues City" has to offer.

-Check into the city’s most iconic hotel, The Peabody Memphis, boasting some 464 rooms—many recently renovated—just steps from Beale Street.
-In addition to superb service and a luxurious feel, visitors can catch a free show: the quirky March of the Peabody Ducks, an 80-year-old tradition (at 11 a.m. and 5 p.m.) in which the hotel’s birds march from their rooftop penthouse to the marble fountain in the ornate lobby.
+Check into the city’s most iconic hotel, The Peabody Memphis, boasting some 464 rooms just steps from Beale Street.
+In addition to superb service and a luxurious feel, visitors can catch a free show: the quirky March of the Peabody Ducks, an 80-year-old tradition (at 11 am and 5 pm) in which the hotel’s birds march from their rooftop penthouse to the marble fountain in the ornate lobby (or vice versa).

-In the afternoon, head to Sun Studio; music lovers will get the chills—and a few laughs—touring the original recording space of rock icons including Elvis Presley, Johnny Cash and Jerry Lee Lewis.
-Take as many photos as you like, but don’t kiss the old microphones that touched these legends’ lips.
-Energetic tours are given every hour from 10:30 a.m. through 5:30 p.m.
+In the afternoon, head to Sun Studio, where music lovers will get the chills—and a few laughs—touring the original recording space of rock icons including Elvis Presley, Johnny Cash, and Jerry Lee Lewis.
+Take as many photos as you like but don’t kiss the old microphones that touched these legends’ lips.
+Energetic tours are given every hour from 10:30 am through 5:30 pm.

 Spend a few hours wandering the halls of the innovative Brooks Museum of Art, displaying treasures from early American Modernism and the Italian Renaissance, along with works from regional artists.
-Two major exhibitions in 2013 are must-sees for art junkies, including Romare Bearden: A Black Odyssey and Angels and Tomboys: Girlhood in 19th Century American Art.
-Have lunch at the museum’s Brushmark Restaurant, featuring chef Wally Joe’s decidedly American dishes like meatloaf and catfish tacos—the space also serves up stunning views of Overton Park.
+Two major, must-see exhibitions include Cats and Quotes and The Art of Video Games.
+Have lunch at the museum’s Brushmark Restaurant, featuring a variety of flatbreads, salads, and sandwiches; the space also serves up stunning views of Overton Park.

 In the afternoon, head to the South Main Arts District for a taste of what’s truly up-and-coming in Memphis.
-You’ll find vintage clothes and accessories at charming boutiques like Hoot and Louise and a supposedly haunted juke box at Earnestine & Hazel’s (84 E GE Patterson Ave), but don’t leave without taking a tour of the National Civil Rights Museum at the Lorraine Motel, the site of Martin Luther King Jr.’s assassination.
-While the main exhibit is closed in 2013 for a renovation, visitors will be allowed a touching, once-in-a-lifetime opportunity: to step onto the actual balcony where the leader of the Civil Rights Movement was killed.
+You’ll find vintage clothes and accessories at charming boutiques like Hoot + Louise and a supposedly haunted juke box at Earnestine & Hazel’s, but don’t leave without taking a tour of the National Civil Rights Museum at the Lorraine Motel, the site of Martin Luther King Jr.’s assassination.
+As part of a $27.5 million renovation that was completed in 2014, the museum added more than forty interactive-media and educational components, making for a truly unforgettable experience.

 Restaurant Iris should be on your short list for dinner.
-Located in a romantic Midtown Memphis home, rising star chef Kelly English shows off his Louisiana roots with heaping portions of roasted marrow bones and his take on surf and turf, a giant New York strip steak stuffed with fried oysters and blue cheese.
-And after dinner, wander down iconic Beale Street, a national historic landmark dotted with unforgettable live blues, jazz and rock n’roll venues.
+Located in a charming Victorian house, the restaurant is overseen by acclaimed chef Kelly English, who shows off his Louisiana roots with heaping portions of roasted marrow bones and his take on surf and turf, a giant New York strip steak stuffed with fried oysters and blue cheese.
+After dinner, wander down iconic Beale Street, a National Historic Landmark dotted with incredible venues for live blues, jazz, and rock 'n’ roll.

 Of course, no trip to "Blues City" is complete without a visit to Graceland Mansion.
-Spend an hour or three, depending on your dedication to the King: Audio tours are self guided and near-reverential—practically no one speaks as you move from room to room of Elvis Presley’s wonderfully kitschy estate chock-full of music and movie memorabilia.
-2013 brings two new exhibits to Graceland: Elvis’ Hawaii: Concerts, Movies and More! and Elvis: Live from Vegas.
+Spend an hour or three, depending on your dedication to the King.
+Audio tours are self-guided and near-reverential—practically no one speaks as you move from room to room of Elvis Presley’s wonderfully kitschy estate, which is chock-full of music and movie memorabilia.
+One new feature is the addition of multimedia iPad tours of Graceland, narrated by actor John Stamos, that allow for a richer, more interactive experience.
+(Reservations are recommended, especially for visits during Elvis Week.)

-Spend your lunch hour at the hottest foodie ticket in town: Hog & Hominy, where childhood friends Andrew Ticer and Michael Hudman serve a tasty mashup of Italian-meets-Southern-style cooking.
-The 50s-era ranch house has a sleek modern interior with an open kitchen, dishing out buzzed-about favorites including a fried-egg-topped red eye pizza and a beef-and-cheddar dog served on a toothsome pretzel bun.
-Ambitious diners can try to work off the calories at the restaurant’s own bocce ball court.
+Have a late lunch at Hog & Hominy, where childhood friends Andrew Ticer and Michael Hudman serve a tasty mashup of Italian-meets-Southern-style cooking.
+The 50s-era ranch house has a sleek modern interior with an open kitchen that dishes out buzzed-about favorites including a fried-egg-topped "red eye" pizza and a beef-and-cheddar hot dog served on a toothsome pretzel bun.
+Afterward, ambitious diners can try to work off the calories at the restaurant’s own bocce ball court.

 Make sure your final meal in Memphis is a memorable one: Fill up for dinner on consistently great barbecue at one of Central BBQ’s three Memphis locations.
-You’ll find a no-frills atmosphere and counter service, along with its famous, Memphis-style ribs marinated overnight, served wet or dry.
+There you’ll find a no-frills atmosphere and counter service, along with the famous Memphis-style ribs, marinated overnight, served wet or dry.

 Member Comments (0)Sign in to leave a comment